 traces figures a work in three different steps, each one representing the past, the present and the future, directly relating to hauntology concept.

-In the first step, and after having studied historical bibliography of a specific location, the artist starts to record vibrations, from audible ones to inaudible ones, like ultrasonic and infrasonic ones.
+In the first step, and after having studied historical bibliography of a specific location, the artist starts to record vibrations, from audible ones to inaudible ones, like ultrasonic and infrasonic ones, and especially radio-waves in different frequency bands.
 Using very specific tools, he seeks to capture invisible and more or less tangible fields of vibrations, as if he wanted to sense the emotional load of the space, accumulated during long years.
 In that step, the artist also edits, cuts and combines recorded material for the next step.

 In the second step, Julien Bayle illustrates the now, the present, by performing a sound performance that only uses edited material.
 It addresses the idea of reminiscences and how they are injected in real-time in the very moment, the now.